Out of Control (Girls Aloud album): Style and lyrics

 Kimberley Walsh has said that the album is "a lot older sounding, which wasn't intentional, it was just kind of how it went."
 The girl group were very involved in the album's direction.
 "The '60s thing is quite prominent," Walsh told the BBC.
 "But it's out of the ordinary.
 Not really what you'd expect."
 Nicola Roberts said that the album also features a lot of 1980s-inspired electropop.
 Sarah Harding said that Girls Aloud "wanted to stay upbeat but try something a bit different and advanced.
 I don't think anything we've ever done has ever sounded the same.
 But we have that same vibe whatever we do because of our vocals."
 Nadine Coyle said the "aim from the beginning was to come up with songs that didn't sound like anything else out there."
 Walsh continued, "We want to impress the fans with what we do, so we've tried to up our game with this album and step outside the comfort zone."

-Girls Aloud co-wrote four songs on the album: "Love Is the Key", "Miss You Bow Wow", "Revolution in the Head" and "Live in the Country".
-In particular, the bridge of "Love Is the Key" was written by Walsh.
+Harding noted that the group sought to retain their characteristic upbeat sound while experimenting with more advanced and unconventional musical ideas.
+The resulting material was intended to represent a progression from their previous work while maintaining the distinct vocal identity that had become characteristic of Girls Aloud.
+Harding also emphasised the group's desire to produce songs that sounded distinct from other contemporary pop releases.